+49 831 / 57140-113

 Extreme E is a fully-electric off-road racing series that has been born out of the rising concerns facing our environment.
 It aims to share the story of the effects of climate change and humanity’s impact on the environment through the adventure of exciting motorsport taking place around the world, in order to promote environmental conservation and responsibility from everyone.
 “We want to bring awareness, showcase electric cars and we want to leave behind a positive legacy linked to climate change,” says Alejandro Agag, Extreme E Founder and CEO.
 The exciting and remote locations have been selected to showcase various environments that are in constant danger due to the ongoing global climate crisis.

 The events are comprised of two race days.
-The first includes the qualifying races on Saturdays, followed by the semi-finals and final concluding the event on Sundays.
+The first includes the qualifying races on Saturdays, followed by the semi-finals and the final concluding the event on Sundays.
 The tracks offer various challenges for the drivers along the way with jumps, gradients and more along the courses that are up to 10 kilometers in length.
 Each race will have two laps and will last for approximately ten minutes.

 “For us, participation in Extreme E is a great story, also in view of our history,” says ABT CEO Thomas Biermaier.
 ABT was founded in 1896 as a horse smithy in Kempten and is now in the hands of the fourth and fifth generation.
-“From horse-drawn carriages in the Allgäu winter to high-tech electric SUVs in the desert of Africa, this shows the impressive development of our company in over a century.”
+“From horse-drawn carriages in the Allgäu winter to high-tech electric SUV in the desert of Africa, this shows the impressive development of our company in over a century.”

 The Swedish ace continues his 22-year history with ABT Sportsline while competing for the German company in the inaugural Extreme E season during 2021.
 Having first raced with ABT Sportsline in 1999, Ekström rose to prominence in the world of motorsport as a longtime Audi factory driver and became a two-time DTM champion in a career spanning seventeen years in the German touring car series from 2001 to 2017, all done together with ABT Sportsline.
 His skills are not just limited to being behind the wheel of a race car, which he proved by building up his own team, EKS, from the ground up.
 Together with his EKS team, he went on to compete in the FIA World Rallycross Championship, which culminated in Ekström being crowned as the world champion in 2016.
 A new chapter dawned for Ekström in 2019, when he joined CUPRA as an e-ambassador to be part of the Spanish company’s future of electro mobility on the race track, which includes being part of the development of the CUPRA e-Racer.
 Entering Extreme E alongside ABT Sportsline and CUPRA adds yet another accolade to Ekström’s very versatile curriculum vitae in the world of motorsport.